 A North Carolina native, Samuel Sparrow began his position as Section and E-flat Clarinet with the Charlotte Symphony in 2017, and also served as Acting Principal Clarinet in the 2018-19 season.
-In addition to his post in the Charlotte Symphony, Mr. Sparrow has performed with the New York Philharmonic, North Carolina and New World Symphonies, and Verbier Festival Orchestra in Switzerland.
+In addition to his post in the Charlotte Symphony, Mr. Sparrow has performed with the New York Philharmonic; Charleston, North Carolina, and New World Symphonies; and Verbier Festival Orchestra in Switzerland.
 He has collaborated with many of today’s leading conductors and soloists, including Valery Gergiev, Alan Gilbert, Charles Dutoit, Yuja Wang, and Martin Fröst.

 As a soloist, he has appeared with the Raleigh Symphony, Garner Sinfonia, and Triangle Youth Philharmonic.
 Other performance highlights include a featured appearance with Sting at the Main Assembly Hall of the United Nations and the West Coast premiere of Matthew Aucoin’s chamber opera, Second Nature.

 In addition to performing, Mr. Sparrow is an avid proponent of music education.
-He joined Queens University of Charlotte as Adjunct Professor in 2019, and has also presented a masterclass at the University of North Carolina Greensboro.
+He joined Queens University of Charlotte as Adjunct Professor in 2019, and has also offered presentations at the University of North Carolina Greensboro, Appalachian State University, and Hebrew Union College.
 He regularly gives coachings at local schools throughout Charlotte and serves as a coach for the Charlotte Symphony Youth Orchestra program.

 Off StageHometown: Durham, North Carolina

 Why did you select your instrument?

 My parents said the drums were too loud, and my band had too many flutes already, so clarinet seemed like the next best instrument.
 If the clarinet was good enough for Squidward Tentacles, it was good enough for me too!